DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/teacher-training-personal-statement.md

     - content/train-to-be-a-teacher/promos/apply-for-your-course
 promo_content:
     - content/train-to-be-a-teacher/promos/adviser-promo-apply
-inset_text:
-  still-time-to-apply:
-    title: Start your training this September
-    text: There's still time to apply and start teacher training this September. <a href="/landing/still-time-to-apply">Learn where to find courses and how to get support with your application</a>.
-    color: yellow

 ---

-$still-time-to-apply$

 Your personal statement is your chance to make yourself memorable with teacher training providers and show them why you'll make a great teacher.